FortuneW/gollmperf/README.md

 ## Summary

-LLMPerf provides a professional, accurate, and user-friendly solution for LLM performance testing.
+gollmperf provides a professional, accurate, and user-friendly solution for LLM performance testing.
 Through modular design and a clear architecture, the tool not only meets current testing requirements but also has good extensibility to adapt to future testing scenarios and needs.

 ## License